 Signing up for class beforehand reserves your space in class until the start time and it speeds up your check-in time at the desk.
 If you don't already have an account, you may create one here.
 If you do not have time to sign in beforehand, no worries, just pop in and we'll get you in class if there is room.
 Be sure to cancel your reservation by the start of class if you are unable to make it so you can use the class credit later.

 + What do I need to bring?

 Wear comfortable clothing that you can move in.
 If you own a yoga mat you can bring it or rent a mat from us for $2.
 We do not sell water, but there is filtered water for you to fill your own bottle.

 + What do I do when I arrive?

 Remove your shoes and check in at the desk (even if you signed in online).
 We'll give you the lowdown about the rest in person!

 + I'm running late...can I still come?

-Classes: If there is room you can quietly slip into class up to 10 minutes late for 60-minute classes and up to 15 minutes late for 75- and 90-minute classes.
-Wait until the class is moving to enter and find your space quietly.
-If there is a waitlist, pre-registered students who arrive after the start of class will lose their spots.
+Classes: If there is room you can quietly slip into class up to 10 minutes late.
+Wait until after the Om to enter and find your space quietly.
+If there is a waitlist, pre-registered students who arrive past the 10-minute grace period will lose their spots.
 You must purchase a class in order to reserve a spot.
 If you do not cancel a class reservation by the start of class and do not attend you are still charged for that class.